MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/how-to-use-docs.md

 - The search box in the site-level navigation bar searches the entire site.
 It returns a list of matching articles from all documentation sets.
-- The TOC filter box under the version selector allows filter by words that appear in the title of an article.
+- The TOC filter box under the version selector allows filtering by words that appear in the title of an article.
 The filter displays a list of matching articles as you type.
 You can also select the option to search for the words in an article.
 When you search from here, the search is limited to the PowerShell documentation.

-In the following example, the search in the site-level navigation bar returns 840 result for the word `idempotent`.
+In the following example, the search in the site-level navigation bar returns 840 results for the word `idempotent`.
 Entering the word `invoke` in the TOC filter box shows a list of articles that contain the word `invoke` in the title.
 Entering the word `idempotent` in the TOC filter shows no articles.
 Clicking the search link searches for `idempotent` in the PowerShell documentation.
 This